A flamboyant garment fashioned from fabric scraps won two Victoria University students a top prize in the world’s biggest wearable art contest.

 The women put the Wellington-based contest on their bucket list after meeting at a festival more than 10 years ago, said Luna.

 Entrants come from all over the world but only about 100 finalists make it on stage for the two-hour spectacular presentation that features professional models, choreography and sophisticated staging.
+The WOW organisation has produced a YouTube video of highlights from the competition and The Stitch Witch appears at 2:05.

 For the awards night, Sarah and Luna adorned themselves in handmade head-to-toe patchwork and pom-pom costumes of recycled scrap fabrics.
 They said they were shocked to make it to the finals, and even more amazed by the win.